ybruce61414/Data-Structures/Tree/HuffmanCoding/README.md

 Normally, each character in a text file is stored in eight bits using an encoding called ASCII.
 A Huffman-encoded file breaks down the rigid 8-bit structure so that the most commonly used characters are stored in just a few bits ('a' could be "10" or "1000" rather than the ASCII, which is "01100001").
 However, the least common characters will take up more than 8 bits ('z' might be "00100011010") in some rare situations.
 Huffman encoding, on the whole, creates a much smaller file than the original one.

  ## How to generate Huffman code ?
+ There are mainly two major parts in generating Huffman code:

+1. Build a Huffman tree from input characters.
+2. Traverse the Huffman tree and assign codes to characters.
  ![Alt Huffman tree](pic/huffman_tree.png)